Agent and Workflow Deployment Guide

 For Supabase Connection Pooler: The chart automatically detects and handles Supabase tenant ID qualification if present in the database secret.

-The agent requires S3-compatible storage for file handling.
+The agent requires object storage for file handling.
 Supported providers:

 Comparison: Deployer vs Standalone Mode